 Guidelines for Ethical Conduct for Guild Associates in Ministry

-(adapted from Spiritual Directors International’s “Guidelines for Ethical Conduct” (2000), revised February 9, 2007 for Guild, and approved at Board meeting March 18, 2007; most recently revised May 2017 by Covenant of Associates.)
+Adapted from Spiritual Directors International’s “Guidelines for Ethical Conduct” (2000), most recently revised in January 2019 by the Covenant of Associates.

 Ethical conduct flows from lived reverence for God, self, and others.
-The following guidelines are intended to define more precisely what this means for Guild Associates in ministry and to inspire them toward integrity, responsibility, and faithfulness in their ministries of spiritual formation.
+The following guidelines are intended to define more precisely what this means for Guild Associates in ministry and inspire them toward integrity, responsibility, and faithfulness in their spiritual formation ministries.
 In their endeavor to see and to serve in all persons, Guild Associates strive to establish relationships of mutual trust and respect and seek to ensure the confidentiality and inner freedom of those to whom they minister.

 I. The Guild Associate and the Self

-- following the Guild Rule: placing their growth in Christ, engaging the scriptures, practicing a daily discipline and living in service to others.
+- Following the Guild Rule by placing their growth in the Holy, engaging sacred texts, practicing a daily discipline, and living in service to others.

-- studying scripture, theology, spirituality and other disciplines that inform their ministry.
+- Studying sacred texts, theology, spirituality, and other disciplines that inform their ministry.

-- seeking the counsel of other ministers or referring those with whom they work to appropriately qualified persons when Associates reach the limits of their own knowledge and competence in their ministries.
+- Seeking other spiritual mentors’ counsel or referring those with whom they work to appropriately qualified persons when Associates reach the limits of their own knowledge and competence in their ministries.

 II.
 The Relationship Between the Guild Associates and Those to Whom They Minister

-- the compensation, if any, to be given to the Guild Associate institution.
+- The compensation, if any, to be given to the Guild Associate or affiliated institution.

 III.
 The Guild Associate and Others

-1. Guild Associates maintain collegial relationships with other ministers and professionals by:
+Guild Associates maintain collegial relationships with other spiritual colleagues and professionals by:

-- respecting other ministers and professionals and not disparaging them or their work
+- Respecting them and not disparaging them or their work.

-- reporting immediately to the Board of the Guild in writing any conflict with any person that may have possible legal or ethical repercussions for the Guild and its members.
+- Reporting immediately to the Board of the Guild in writing any conflict with any person may have possible legal or ethical repercussions for the Guild and its members.